 Coordinating D&O For Shareholder Suits Following Sexual Misconduct

-Shareholder litigation following allegations of sexual misconduct have become more frequent in the #metoo era signaling an emerging risk to the c-suite.
+As highlighted in our recent Public Company D&O Exposure Assessment, shareholder litigation following allegations of sexual misconduct have become more frequent in the #metoo era signaling an emerging risk to the c-suite (of both public and private companies alike).
 These claims can arrive in the form of securities lawsuits (alleging the company/directors blatantly misled investors), or derivative claims (alleging the directors/officers breached their fiduciary duty to the corporation by ignoring/concealing known misconduct).
 CBS, Guess, Wynn Resorts, National Beverage, Papa Johns and Signet Jewelers are just a few companies that saw their shares fall (in some cases) as much as 20%, following sexual harassment allegations.
 It’s also raising the question of when public companies should be making disclosures related to sexual misconduct.
 For those interested in the legal theories behind these claims, D&O Diary has a published a nice piece here.

 In order for both public and private companies to ensure their D&O policies will most effectively respond to resulting shareholder claims (as well as potential bankruptcy claims) following allegations of sexual misconduct, policyholders should pay careful attention to 2 main exclusions.
 The most problematic exclusion is the “employment acts” exclusion which precludes coverage for claims related to “employment wrongful acts” such as harassment and discrimination.
 The second exclusion is the “bodily injury” exclusion which precludes coverage for claims alleging injuries including emotional distress, invasion of privacy, libel, slander and mental anguish (among others).
 When addressing both of these exclusions there are a few steps insureds can take: